 Pinehurst Road, West Moors, Dorset

 The interior immediately shows the standard Lanner construction of laminated timber ‘boomerang’ trusses, leaving an uninterrupted space open to the apex of the roof.
 The internal walls are finished in fair-faced yellow brick.
 Although the side windows run from floor to eaves, the interior is not awash with daylight as the huge volume of the roof and the set back of the north aisle windows are such that the daylight does not penetrate.
 The narrow bands of the windows are glazed in coloured glass.
 The sanctuary was refitted in the 1990s, the altar, ambo and tabernacle resting on large blocks of rough hewn stone.
-Other furnishings are of the time of the church and are not of particularly artistic importance.
+Other furnishings are of the time of the church.
 There is a carved wood statue of Christ with arms outstretched on the east wall above the altar.

 Architect: Lanner of Wakefield

 Conservation Area: No